 You are here

 Records are information your organization creates and maintains in the course of doing business.
-Records can be in any media, including paper, magnetic tape, and optical disks.
-Work-related records, including email, that employees produce in their homes and on their personal home computers are still the property of your organization.
+Records can be in any media, including paper, microfilm, magnetic tape, audiovisual recordings, and optical disks.
+Work-related records, including email and other born-digital formats, that employees produce in their homes and on their personal home computers or personal email accounts are still the property of your organization.
 Publications are not records, except for a single copy of any publication your organization produces.
 Your records are unique to your organization, and are evidence of who you are and what you do.

 The most effective way to know what records you have is to conduct a comprehensive inventory, making sure to include records in electronic systems and in all locations.
 Consult Publication #76, Inventory and Planning: The First Steps in Records Management or attend one of our inventory workshops to learn more about how to identify your records.
 An inventory is the first step in developing a formal records management program.